The alternate route program takes approximately 13 months to complete and leads to a master’s degree in teaching and Mississippi AA licensure.

 - submit the MAT Portfolio to the coordinator, which includes three reference letters and an essay

-There are two programs of study to choose from, elementary track (33 hours) and secondary track (30 hours).
-Both provide specialized knowledge for teaching areas.
+There are four programs of study to choose from, elementary track (33 hours), secondary track (30 hours), special education track (33 hours), and non-licensure track (30 hours).
+All provide specialized knowledge for teaching areas.

 List of Approved Praxis II Exams for MAT (Revised August 2010)